 The building of this website would not have been possible without the advice, cooperation, and generosity of many individuals and institutions.
-We would like to thank the following: Jim Baumohl, the Berkeley Public Library, William Bottini, Alex Cherian, the City of Berkeley, Tom Dalzell, Matt Delmont, Harvey Dong, the GLBT Historical Society, Jeremy Jachym, Sine Hwang Jensen at UC Berkeley’s Comparative Ethnic Studies Library, Michael J. Kramer, Scott Paul McGinnis, Martin Meeker, Doris Jo Moskowitz, Daniel Perlstein, Peter Richardson, the San Francisco Public Library, KPIX’s Tom Spitz, Susan Stryker, UC Berkeley’s Bancroft Library, UC Berkeley’s Ethnic Studies Library, Tahira Warner with the Berkeley Mental Health Program, and Eddie Yuen.
+We would like to thank the following: Jim Baumohl, the Berkeley Public Library, William Bottini, Cathy Cade, Alex Cherian, the City of Berkeley, Fred Collingnon, Matt Delmont, Harvey Dong, Shanna Farrell, the GLBT Historical Society, Stefano Gonzalez, Jeremy Jachym, Sine Hwang Jensen at UC Berkeley’s Comparative Ethnic Studies Library, Michael J. Kramer, Scott Paul McGinnis, Martin Meeker, Doris Jo Moskowitz, Liam O’Donoghue, Daniel Perlstein, Peter Richardson, the San Francisco Public Library, Sue Schweik, KPIX’s Tom Spitz, Susan Stryker, UC Berkeley’s Bancroft Library, UC Berkeley’s Ethnic Studies Library, Tahira Warner with the Berkeley Mental Health Program, Akaya Windwood, and Eddie Yuen.

-We extend special thanks to Susan Brooks, Charles Brown, Nacio Jan Brown, Ms. Bob Davis, Rachel Marinos, Jodi Mitchell, Ed Perlstein, Odette Pollar, and Electra Price, whose contributions were crucial to the larger project.
+We extend special thanks to Susan Brooks, Charles Brown, Nacio Jan Brown, Liane Chu, Ms. Bob Davis, Tom Dalzell, Kathy Evans and the Ecology Center, Leslie Ewing and Ann Mitchell of Pacific Center, Lenn Keller and her Bay Area Lesbian Archives project, Ray Lifchez, Rachel Marinos, Jodi Mitchell, Ed Perlstein, Odette Pollar, Electra Price, and Jeanne Rose, whose contributions were crucial to the larger project.
 Lastly, we would like to thank the Digital Humanities at Berkeley, which provided funding for the site’s development.

 Editor-publisher: Scott Saul